ioam/topographica/topo/tests/README.rst

 Here is a basic explanation of what the individual types of functional tests (referred to as "targets") do:

-- the ``traintests`` run a number of scripts through a simulation and compare their output against previous results stored in data files.
+- the ``training`` tests run a number of scripts through a simulation and compare their output against previous results stored in data files.
   They fail if the results differ beyond the accuracy margin; the required decimal point precision is passed on to the test before running.
   The current list of trainscripts is the following: